Criticism of the theory of relativity: Philosophical criticism

 Based on Henri Poincaré's conventionalism, philosophers such as Pierre Duhem (1914) and Hugo Dingler (1920) argued that the classical concepts of space, time, and geometry were, and will always be, the most convenient expressions in natural science, therefore the concepts of relativity cannot be correct.
 This was criticized by proponents of logical positivism such as Moritz Schlick, Rudolf Carnap, and Reichenbach.
 They argued that Poincaré's conventionalism could be modified to bring it into accord with relativity.
 Although it is true that the basic assumptions of Newtonian mechanics are simpler, it can only be brought into accord with modern experiments by inventing auxiliary hypotheses.
 On the other hand, relativity doesn't need such hypotheses, thus from a conceptual viewpoint, relativity is in fact simpler than Newtonian mechanics.

 Some proponents of Philosophy of Life, Vitalism, Critical realism (in German speaking countries) argued that there is a fundamental difference between physical, biological and psychological phenomena.
 For example, Henri Bergson (1921), who otherwise was a proponent of special relativity, argued that time dilation cannot be applied to biological organisms, therefore he denied the relativistic solution of the twin paradox.
 However, those claims were rejected by Paul Langevin, André Metz and others.
 Biological organisms consist of physical processes, so there is no reason to assume that they are not subject to relativistic effects like time dilation.

 Based on the philosophy of Fictionalism, the philosopher Oskar Kraus (1921) and others claimed that the foundations of relativity were only fictitious and even self-contradictory.
 Examples were the constancy of the speed of light, time dilation, length contraction.
 These effects appear to be mathematically consistent as a whole, but in reality they allegedly are not true.
 Yet, this view was immediately rejected.
 The foundations of relativity (such as the equivalence principle or the relativity principle) are not fictitious, but based on experimental results.
 Also, effects like constancy of the speed of light and relativity of simultaneity are not contradictory, but complementary to one another.

 In the Soviet Union (mostly in the 1920s), philosophical criticism was expressed on the basis of dialectic materialism.
 The theory of relativity was rejected as anti-materialistic and speculative, and a mechanistic worldview based on "common sense" was required as an alternative.
 Similar criticisms also occurred in the People's Republic of China during the Cultural Revolution.
-(On the other hand, other philosophers considered relativity as being compatible with Marxism.)
+Other philosophers considered relativity as being compatible with Marxism.